 Leaders in business higher education have concluded that innovation is a skill set that can be developed along with knowledge transfer in business education programs.
 Specifically, "when it comes to innovation, management education should focus as much on developing skills as transferring knowledge."
-Further, "managerial skills take on special importance because innovation activities involve ambiguity, change, and risk, which in turn amplify the need for leadership, communication and collaboration" (Sullivan, 2010, pp.50-55).
-This position by higher education leaders leaves unanswered the organizations can develop "innovative managers" without the involvement of professional business education.
+Further, "managerial skills take on special importance because innovation activities involve ambiguity, change, and risk, which in turn amplify the need for leadership, communication and collaboration" (Sullivan, 2010, pp.50 -55).
+This position by higher education leaders leaves unanswered the nagging but vital question of whether organizations can develop "innovative managers" without the involvement of professional business education.
 We believe it is not only doable but necessary for revitalization.